-Why is the mobile app brief important?
+Why is a mobile app brief important?

 Here are 8 things that should be part of your mobile app brief.

-Contact us1.
-Describe your idea
+1. Describe your idea

 Explain the purpose of your app.
 What kind of problem does it solve for its target audience?
 Or perhaps it helps them to achieve a specific goal?
-Your description should include the core feature of the app.
+Your description should include the core features of the app.

 Pro tip: Use this model for describing the purpose of your application in one sentence: This application helps to [core feature] for [target audience] to [the key problem or goal of your target audience].